Park Projects and Improvements

 Here’s where you’ll find regular updates on work taking place in Lodi’s parks, such as construction, equipment replacement or upgrades, or major maintenance projects.

-Emerson Park drinking fountain replacement: New fountains will be installed in February 2019.
+Emerson Park drinking fountain replacement: New fountains will be installed in spring of 2019.

 Later in 2019

 Candy Cane Park: The City Council approved the plans and specifications for park renovations on March 6.
 Work is to consist of a new playground, walkways and irrigation.
 Bid award is scheduled for the June 19, 2019 City Council meeting.